Syed-Rashwan/AI-Powered-Quotation-System-AIPQS/README.md

 - Quotation generation based on detected components.
 - PDF report generation for quotations.
 - Web UI for uploading blueprints and downloading reports.
+- Containerized deployment with Docker for easy setup.

 ## Installation